 Others like to experiment and try new flavours and ways of preparing food.
 Yet others want to recreate dishes they've enjoyed as children or while on holiday.

-This is one of the most tasty looking cookbooks I've come across in a long time!
+This is one of the tastiest looking cookbooks I've come across in a long time!
 The photography is simply mouthwatering and the food displayed is even more so.

 If you ever wanted to cook like grandma, but never had the gumption or kitchen skills to try, go get this book.
+It's a useful introduction to English food.
 All the old favourites are there, with clear step by step instructions.
 All the wonderful photos will keep you hungry and on track while you're cooking.

 With the holiday season approaching, I find myself digging out Rose Elliot's classic once again.

 Even if you fancy your turkey with all the trimmings come Christmas day, you should have this book in your collection.
 There are marvellous recipes for fat-free mincemeat, Christmas pudding, dips, sauces and salads that will all come in handy during the party season.

 And you never know: there may be a few Vegetarians amongst your guests.
 Then you're winning already ...

 We're all told to eat more fruit and veg, but many of us just don't know what to do with all the strange things on offer in the supermarket.
 And we do the same old, same old with the old favourites.

 Meet Mr Paul Gayler.
 Here's a man who has vegetables licked.
 If you're up for experimenting with unusual tastes and combinations, try this book.
 You want an example?
 Let me tell you that I love chocolate, but absolutely HATE beetroot.
 I really cannot abide the things.
 Now get Paul Gayler's book and try the Chocolate Fudge Brownies.
 Then tell me what you think!